COMMUNITY

 BENEFITS

-Excellent medical (BCBS PPO or HMO), dental, vision and life insurance benefits.
+Excellent medical (BCBS PPO or HMO), free dental, vision, 115 Trust, and life insurance benefits.
 Optional benefits are available, including 457(b) plans, Aflac, and more.

 PAID TIME-OFF